annotation/text-fabric/tf/docs/about/volumes.md

 of its top-level sections,
 so a collection has metadata that describes it in terms of the volumes it contains.

-The more strategic reason to have collections too is that Text-Fabric could benefit from a good deal of agility in on-the-fly extracting and recombining portions of a work.
+The more strategic reason to have collections too is that TF could benefit from a good deal of agility in on-the-fly extracting and recombining portions of a work.

 Think of collections of cuneiform tablets.
-Tablets are loosely organized by period and/or geography and/or language.
+Tablets are loosely organized by period and/or geography and / or language.
 Having all transcribed tablets in one corpus introduces several problems:

 *   there will be a strict but rather arbitrary order on the tablets